-Utility company references covering the monthly amount of utilities, late payment, disconnection, return of a utility deposit and whether the applicant can get utilities turned on in his/her name.
-(Use of this inquiry will be reserved for applicants applying for units where there are tenant-paid utilities.)
+Utility company references covering the monthly amount of utilities, late payment, disconnection, return of a utility deposit and whether the applicant can get utilities turned

 If an applicant has no rental payment history HAWC will check court records of eviction actions and other financial judgments, and credit reports.
 A lack of credit history will not disqualify someone from becoming a public housing resident, but a poor credit rating may.
 Applicants with no rental payment history will also be asked to provide HAWC with personal references.
 The references will be requested to complete a verification of the applicant's ability to pay rent if no other documentation of ability to meet financial obligations is available.
 The applicant will also be required to complete a checklist documenting their ability to meet financial obligations.